Machian Gravity: Confronting Galaxy Cluster Mass Profiles: Discussion and Conclusion

 \section{Discussion and Conclusion}

-The Machian gravity theory introduces a modified acceleration law aimed at explaining gravity on a larger scale~\cite{das2023aspects}.
-In our previous work, we demonstrated that this modified acceleration law effectively aligns with a broad range of spiral galaxy rotation curves, as documented in \cite{das2023aaspects}.
-In the present study, we apply the same acceleration law to a diverse array of X-ray cluster mass profiles.
+The Machian gravity framework introduces a modified acceleration law designed to account for gravitational phenomena on large scales~\cite{das2023aspects}.
+In our previous work, we demonstrated that this modified acceleration law successfully reproduces a wide variety of spiral galaxy rotation curves~\cite{das2023aaspects}.
+In the present study, we extend this analysis by applying the same acceleration law to a diverse array of X-ray–derived galaxy cluster mass profiles.

-While the Modified Newtonian Dynamics (MOND) acceleration law aptly accommodates the phenomenological fitting of galaxy rotation curves, its explanatory power falters when addressing galaxy cluster mass profiles, necessitating the inclusion of supplementary dark matter components.
-Our findings reveal that despite the efficacy of the square root relationship for $K$ in explaining the Tully Fisher relation for spiral galaxies, it also provides a satisfactory fit to the cluster data, even with fixed $M_c$ and $\lambda^{-1}$.
-However, our analysis using cluster data indicates that a marginal alteration in the form of a power law for $K$ significantly enhances the fitting accuracy.
-Given that $K$ depends on the background mass distribution, we need a proper theory concerning the exact relation of $ K $ to determine its specific form.

-Finally, our analysis underscores a crucial revelation: for clusters, gravitational influence follows an inverse square law, contrary to theories like MOND.
-Therefore, the cluster analysis strongly supports the Machian Gravity theory over MOND.
+Although the MOND acceleration law provides a compelling phenomenological description of spiral galaxy rotation curves, it fails to adequately reproduce galaxy cluster mass profiles without invoking an additional dark matter component.
+For the HIFLUGCS galaxy cluster sample, we have shown that the mass discrepancy correlates with $M_b$ or $M_b/r$, whereas its correlation with $M_b/r^2$is significantly small, which is the primary assumption of the MOND dynamics.
+Furthermore, by comparing several pairs of galaxy clusters, we have demonstrated that whenever the dynamical mass profiles of the clusters are matched, their baryonic mass profiles also closely coincide.
+This behavior cannot be satisfactorily explained either by the standard NFW dark matter density profile or by MOND-like theories incorporating external field effects.
+In contrast, Machian gravity offers a more natural and consistent explanation for these empirical results.

+Our analysis further indicates a key result: on cluster scales, the effective gravitational behavior is consistent with an inverse-square law for the acceleration, in contradiction with the MOND prescription.
+Consequently, the cluster data provide strong support for Machian gravity over MOND.

+Another noteworthy result is that the characteristic scale $\lambda^{-1}$ is found to be of the order of a few 10s of kpc.
+This value is comparable to what we obtained in the case of galaxies, which is a particularly intriguing outcome.
+Given that the physical sizes of galaxy clusters are order of magnitude larger than those of individual galaxies, one would naively expect that the value of $\lambda^{-1}$ inferred from any MCMC analysis for clusters should be correspondingly larger.
+However, our results do not align with this expectation.
+Moreover, $\lambda^{-1}$ does not exhibit any significant dependence on the $K$ term.
+We obtain consistent values across both cluster samples, and the inferred scale remains essentially insensitive to variations in the exponent of the $K$ term.
+In all cases, the order of magnitude of $\lambda^{-1}$ remains of the order of tens of kpc.